CommonLit’s digital library contains stories about greed with lessons and discussion questions you can pair with each text.

 “The Treasure in the Forest” by H.G.
 Wells (9th Grade)

-In this short story, two men in search of a buried treasure let their greed get the best of them.
+In this short story about greed, two men in search of a buried treasure let their greed get the best of them.
 In their attempts to uncover the treasure at any cost, they attempt to pull up the treasure from underneath a dead man’s body.
 In doing so, the men end up poisoned by the thorns that surrounded the dead body, preventing them from reaching the gold.

 Engage students in the theme of greed by showing “The Science of Greed” in the Related Media tab.
 Continue the discussion by asking, “How does wealth and power affect people?
 Can these effects be avoided?”